-Private constructors are used to prevent creating an instance of a class if it has no instance fields or methods.
-They are basically used in class that contains only static members.
+A Private Constructor is an instance constructor used to prevent creating an instance of a class if it has no instance fields or methods.
+It is used in classes that contain only static members.

 C# Private Constructor